haywood/stereo/doc/ideas.md

     - show the description for Q when someone mouses over the Q
     - show where a variable assignment was made when mousing over a use

-## Redo color

-Make it a single input similar to pipe with its own grammar.
-Have the user provide code that sets the values of builtin variables hue, saturation, and value.

 ## Sync input values with fragment

 Currently, changes to the inputs affect the fragment.
 Changes to the fragment